It’s the hottest day of the summer.

 Using cinema to CONNECT our stories, better understand our CULTURE and CONFRONT media falsehoods and truths representing continental and diaspora African people.

-We are many tribes, but one people and one culture.
+We are many tribes, but one people and one foundational culture.
 When we cannot travel physically across the globe to experience our sisters and brothers in their homelands, media forges a bridge connecting and understanding our multifaceted yet common realities.
 Africana cinema has the ability to transform our consciousness by elevating our cultural awareness and educating us as we are entertained.
-We can study, critique and discuss the narratives presenting falsehoods and truths depicted on the silver screen, while exploring the cultural continuity of Black, Afro-Latin, Afro-Caribbean, African/Original peoples.
+We can study, critique and discuss the narratives presenting falsehoods and truths depicted on the silver screen, while exploring the cultural continuity of Black, Afro-Latin, Afro-Caribbean, Afro-EurAsian, African/Original peoples.
 We know that viewing our experiences and our stories, cultivates constructive conversation and strengthens the community.
-We hope this film series inspires us and our collective culture, to learn from our past and reorient our present, and future.
+We hope this film series inspires us and our collective culture, to learn from our past and reorient our present, for the betterment of our future.

 Movie titles and showtimes are available now – September!

 A young African-American visits his white girlfriend’s parents for the weekend, where his simmering uneasiness about their reception of him eventually reaches a boiling point.

 3:55PM “Imitation of Life” (1959)

 An aspiring actress befriends a Black widow, but trouble arises when the latter is rejected by her daughter, who tries to pass for white.

 Nat Turner, a literate slave and preacher in the antebellum South, orchestrates an uprising.

 South African journalist Donald Woods is forced to flee the country, after attempting to investigate the death in custody of his friend, the black activist Steve Biko.